bccomputerscience/COMPB5/Syllabus.md

 ## Student Learning Outcomes
 The following are the goals for students taking this class.
-* The student will successfully identify computer hardware.
+* The student will successfully identify and analyze computer hardware.
-* The student will use menus, the keyboard, and the mouse to perform functions in the Windows Explorer program, such as managing files.
-* The student will successfully create, edit, print, and format Word documents.
-* The student will successfully create, edit, print, enhance, insert formulas, and create charts in Excel documents.
-* The student will successfully create, edit, print, enhance, and run a PowerPoint presentation.
-* The student will successfully design, create, edit, and perform queries and filters in an Access file.
+* The student will analyze problems and create, format, edit, and print, Word processing, spreadsheet, presentation, and database files.

 ## Textbook